MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-emailotp-get-started.md

 1. Select **Review + create** to review the app configuration selections and then select **Create**.
 Deployment takes a few minutes.
 1. Once deployed, select **Go to resource** to view your new function app.

-### 1.1 Create a HTTP trigger function
+### 1.1 Create an HTTP trigger function

 After the Azure Function app is created, create an HTTP trigger function.
 The HTTP trigger lets you invoke a function with an HTTP request.
-This HTTP trigger will be referenced and called by your Microsoft Entra custom authentication extension.
+This HTTP trigger is referenced by your Microsoft Entra custom authentication extension.

 1. Within your **Function App**, from the menu select **Functions**.
 1. Select **Create function**.